 Your physician can perform several diagnostic tests, which may include analysis of blood, evaluation of stool specimens for bacteria and parasites, visual examination of the rectum and colon using a sigmoidoscope or colonoscope, a barium meal or enema, and a microscopic study of a specimen of the bowel lining.

 Severe attacks are treated in a hospital.
-The physician may prescribe steroids, given orally or by enema, transfusions if large amounts of blood have been lost, or fluids given by vein to relieve dehydration.
-Sometimes surgical removal of the diseased area of the bowel becomes necessary.
+The physician may prescribe steroids, orally or by enema, transfusions if large amounts of blood have been lost, or fluids given by vein to relieve dehydration.
+Sometimes, surgical removal of the diseased area of the bowel becomes necessary.
 Milder cases are effectively treated with long-term medication.

 Diet For Ulcerative Colitis

-1. CABBAGE: Cabbages are among the safe vegetables for ulcerative colitis because it can help heal ulcers anywhere in the digestive tract, both in the stomach and in the colon.
+1. CABBAGE: Cabbages are among the safe vegetables for ulcerative colitis because they can help heal ulcers anywhere in the digestive tract, both in the stomach and in the colon.
 One-half glass of cabbage juice before each meal, three or four times a day, produces a good result in cases of ulcerative colitis.

 Foods to Avoid With Ulcerative Colitis